HSAFoundation/CLOC/INSTALL.md

 If it does not detect a valid GPU ID (last two entries are NO), it is possible that you need to turn the IOMMU on in the firmware.
 Reboot your system and interrupt the boot process to get the firmware screen.
 Then find the menu to turn on IOMMU and switch from disabled to enabled.
 Then select "save and exit" to boot your system.
 Then rerun the test script.

 ## Set LD_LIBRARY_PATH

+The hsa-runtime-dev package does not configure the HSA runtime libraries with ldconfig.
+So most HSA software requires that you set LD_LIBRARY_PATH as follows.
+You may want to do set this environment variable in /etc/environment.

 ```
 export LD_LIBRARY_PATH=/opt/hsa/lib